ninjeanne/bookly/design/sharelink_visibility_invite.md

 ### 1.1 Brief Description

-The main focus on this use case is to connect your book with your friends.
+The main focus of this use case is to connect your book with your friends.
 This is achieved by three main methods:
-- Share friendshipbook using a link
-- invite friends, to add more pages to the friendshipbook
+- Share code to invite friends in order to add more pages to the friendshipbook

 ## 2. Flow of Events